ingconti/SampleJavaFxWithResize/README.md

 to:
     <mainClass>org.example.Launcher</mainClass>

+(we did leave some comments to remeber it)

 5) to run in intelliJ, change main class in "Edit Configuration" to "Launcher"

 6) ... run "mvn clean!" :)